-In the event of any claim or breach of any obligations of manufacturer under any order, whether expressed or implied, and p articularly in the event of any claim or a breach of the warranty or warranties contained in the paragraph "Warranty" or of any other warranties, expressed or implied which might, despite the p aragraph entitled "Disclaimer," be determined to be incorporated in any order , the company shall under no circumstances be liable for any consequential or special damages, either in law or in equity , or for losses or expenses or claims for the same arising from the use of, or inability to use, the products of the manufacturer for any purpose whatsoever.
+In the event of any claim or breach of any obligations of manufacturer under any order, whether expressed or implied, and particularly in the event of any claim or a breach of the warranty or warranties contained in the paragraph "Warranty" or of any other warranties, expressed or implied which might, despite the paragraph entitled "Disclaimer," be determined to be incorporated in any order, the company shall under no circumstances be liable for any consequential or special damages, either in law or in equity, or for losses or expenses or claims for the same arising from the use of, or inability to use, the products of the manufacturer for any purpose whatsoever.

-WARNING: The entire machine safety system must be tested at the start of every shift.
-Machine testing should include:

-- (1) proper machine operation and stopping capability; and - (2) verification of proper installation and settings of all point of operation guards and devices before the operation is released for production.
+system must be tested at the start of every shift.
+Machine testing should include: (1) proper machine operation and stopping capability; and (2) verification of proper installation and settings of all point of operation guards and devices before the operation is released for production.